 Basil Essential Oil

 Basil essential oil contains many antioxidants.
 Antioxidants prevent free radical damage, calm the nervous system, and reduce inflammation.
 Basil also helps reduce fatigue and uplifts the spirit.
-Basil essential oil also clears the mind and improves circulation, allowing for improved focus and concentration.
+It also clears the mind and improves circulation, allowing for improved focus and concentration.

 Basil essential oil can be administered in many different ways, but the most effective method is through a diffuser where it is typically mixed with peppermint oil for best results.
-Inhaling basil oil is a great way to focus and distress, making it a good essential oil to use in conjunction with other SAD treatments.
+Aromatic use of basil oil is a great way to focus and distress, making it a good essential oil to use in conjunction with other SAD treatments.

 Lemon Essential Oil